team1306/Robot2021/README.md

 #### Subsystems
 Located in /subsystems
 *   `Drivetrain.java`
-*   `Intake.java` - Controls the intake AND the handoff to the indexer
+*   `Intake.java` - Controls the intake AND the indexer
 *   `Shooter.java` - Indexer and shooter, NOT including aiming- that's from the command
 *   `Spinner.java` - Mechanism and sensors for manipulating the control panel
 *   `Climber.java`